Jukai - Ceremony: Taking refuge + receiving the precepts

 - symbolically cutting the first lock of hair during the ceremony

 - receiving a rakusu and an ordination name

 Two days of teaching devoted to the precepts will precede the sesshin during which the various ceremonies will take place.

 This ceremony is open to all who aspire to receive the sixteen precepts of the Bodhisattva.

 If you haven’t hand-sewn the rakusu, you will be able to get it at the temple.

 IMPORTANT: If you have already done the Jukai ceremony or if you wish to do it later, it is quite possible to come and attend the teachings.

 The jukai ceremony takes place twice per year, in January and July.

-- Arrival on the evening of Tuesday 17th of January for all persons wishing to receive the precepts.
+- Arrival on the evening of Friday 7 July for all those wishing to receive the precepts.